nehasalian15/api-env-auto/README.md

 Database File Created
 Routes Get File Created
 GET : {
-/apis/demo   // this is the api route path fot get apis }
+/apis/demo   // this is the api route path for get apis }
 POST : {
 }